iricigor/psaptgetupdate/Docs/Find-CommandFromCache.md

 ### -CommandName

-Specifies an array of names of commands to search for.
+Specifies the names of one or more commands to search for.
+Only commands that exactly match the specified names are returned.
+If no matches are found, no error is returned.

 ```yaml
 Type: String[]